EveronLife/EveronLife/docs/custom_server.md

 Once loaded you may or may not be in the middle of nowhere or in the water.
 Go into the left `Hierarchy` view unfold the parent world (e.g. `Eden`) and select any of the default layer objects.
 Now press F or right-click it and `Focus selection`.
 Now you should be able to see the map.
 To make sure that you do not accidentally edit the parent world, you can right-click its layers (e.g. `default`) and choose `Lock`.
 Before doing anything else you want to save the empty map via `File > Save World`.
 Navigate to your mod's `Worlds` folder (e.g. `MyCustomServer/Worlds`) and for the name, you can again put your community name (e.g. `MyCustomServer`).
 The file is then saved as `MyCustomServer.ent`
+If it's not saved, save it via `File > Force Save All`.
+You should now see the files in your folder.

 ##### Adding the game mode
 Now it is time to connect the map with the game mode.
 To do this, all you need to do is place two prefabs.
 Prefabs are a bundle of map objects and script components that are your primary building blocks when mapping for your server.